SmartDev0910/Readme/README.md

 - 💬 Ask me anything about flutter and dart
 - 🌏 You can find me in social that is mentioned in top
 - 📨 Or for fast way just send me a Mail in roryporter0910@gmail.com
-- ⚡ Fun fact: I Love 🏀Basketball, and 🎮Dota 2
+- ⚡ Fun fact: I Love 🏀Basketball